Last-Bench-Coder/First_React_App/README.md

 # Simple and super easy to create the react application
-It is simple react app created with the help of command [create-react-app](https://create-react-app.dev/)
+It is simple!!! react application is created with the help of command [create-react-app](https://create-react-app.dev/)

 ```
 npm/npx create-react-app <<app name>>